pabrodez/colortaker/README.md

 npm install
 ```

-The command takes the arguments: path of your pic, the number of colors in the palette (remember needs to be a power of two: 2, 4, 8, ...) and the palette destination name
+The command takes the arguments: path of your pic, the number of colors in the palette and the palette destination name

 For example:
 ```bash